benjvi/terraform-provider-pks/README.md

 Terraform Provider
 ==================

-It's a terraform provider for PKS.
+It's a Terraform provider for PKS.
 At the moment the only completed resource is the `pks_cluster` resource for creating clusters.

-Note, that this is not an officially supported provider.
-If you do encounter any issues raise an issue.
+Note that this is not an officially supported provider.
+However, if you encounter any issues you are welcome to raise an issue on this repo.

 - Website: https://www.terraform.io
 - [![Gitter chat](https://badges.gitter.im/hashicorp-terraform/Lobby.png)](https://gitter.im/hashicorp-terraform/Lobby)